Seamless, Correct, and Generic Programming over Serialised Data: Inspecting a Buffer's Content

 \ExecuteMetaData[SaferIndexed.idr.tex]{getConstructor}

-To get a constructor, we start by getting the vector of offsets stored immediately after the tag.
+To get a pointer to the meaning \IdrisBound{t}, we start by getting the vector of offsets stored immediately after the tag.
 We then compute the size of the remaining \IdrisFunction{Meaning} description: it is the size of the overall tree, minus $1$ (for the tag) and $8$ times the number of offsets (because each offset is stored as an 8 bytes number).
 We can then use the record constructor \IdrisData{MkMeaning} to pack together the vector of offsets, the buffer, the position past the offsets and the size we just computed.

 \ExecuteMetaData[SaferIndexed.idr.tex]{getOffsets}